norman-thomas/CarND-Advanced-Lane-Lines/README.md

 ## Camera Calibration

 When taking images with a camera, the lens mapping the 3D world to a 2D image causes distortions.
 Distortions interfere with geometric calculations based on images.
 Therefore it is necessary to determine the lens' distortion in order to be able to neutralize it.
-To do that, i use the provided chessboard images taken with the camera used for the images and videos in this project.
+To do that, I use the provided chessboard images taken with the camera used for the images and videos in this project.
+My implementation of the chessboard detection and camera calibration is located in [helpers/calibration.py](helpers/calibration.py).

+![Original distorted image][calibration1]
+![Original image with chessboard][calibration2]
+![Undistorted image][calibration3]

 ### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.